Iowa State hands No. 18 Oklahoma second straight loss, 37-30

 Kene Nwangwu returned the ensuing kickoff 85 yards, setting up Purdy’s short touchdown run that tied it.

-Rattler had played a strong game, committing no turnovers before Young stepped in front of his pass to Charleston Rambo to secure one of Iowa State coach Matt Campbell’s biggest wins in five years in Ames.
+Rattler had played a strong game, committing no turnovers before Young stepped in front of his pass to Charleston Rambo to secure one of Campbell’s biggest wins in in Ames.

+“We were one play short,” OU coach Lincoln Riley said.
+“Obviously, our back is against the wall as a football team.
+We know that, we accept that.
+Our guys are hurt.

+“Most of our guys haven’t experienced a start to the season like this.
+It’s still about how you respond.
+I believe I know how this group will.
+Despite the sickening feeling in my stomach right now and how disappointed we are, we know there are the makings of a good football team in there right now.
+I’ll continue to ride with this team.
+There are a lot of guys who are down, but they aren’t out of the fight.”

 THE TAKEAWAY